 Here in Hamilton County, we have more than 600 miles of trails to explore by foot or bike.
 But we’re also home to a rather tasty trail unlike any other: the Tenderloin Trail™, a meandering path that celebrates the uniquely Hoosier sandwich.

-We take our tenderloins seriously here – in fact, we made our own semi-holiday called Tenderloin Tuesdays where foodies can feast on tenderloins and take advantage of great deals at 25 participating local restaurants on Tuesdays June 27-July 25, 2017.
+We take our tenderloins seriously here – in fact, we made our own semi-holiday called Tenderloin Tuesdays™ where foodies can feast on tenderloin deals at more than 30 local restaurants on Tuesdays in July.

-But before we send you off on your dining adventure, read through our Tenderloin 101 crash course so you’re in the know on what’s between the bread.
+Before we send you off on your dining adventure, read through our Tenderloin 101 crash course so you’re in the know on what’s between the bread.

-What is it?
+What is a tenderloin sandwich?

 When someone refers to a tenderloin anywhere in Indiana, they’re probably talking about the pork cutlet served on a bun - but go anywhere else and clarification will be needed.
 Pork tenderloin is pounded thin with a mallet and then hand-breaded, fried and served in jaw-dropping proportion to a toasted bun.

-What goes on it?
+What goes on a typical tenderloin?

 Typical toppings include mayonnaise, ketchup and onions.
 Often, tomatoes, lettuce, pickles and mustard are added.
-As for sides, most are served with chips, onion rings or French fries – take it from us, the chive fries at Dooley O’Tooles are out of this world.
+As for sides, most are served with chips, onion rings, or French fries.
+Take it from us, the chive fries at Dooley O’Tooles are out of this world.

-How do you eat it?
+How do you eat a tenderloin?

-Are there different varieties?
+Are there different varieties of tenderloins?